Shiakyim/C-Programming-Language/README.md

 ## License & Copyright

 **© 2025 𝔎𝔶𝔦𝔪.
 All rights reserved.**
-This project is owned by Kyim Shia.
+This project is owned by 𝕶ᥡіm.
 Unauthorized use, distribution, or modification of any part of this code or documentation is prohibited.

 For licensing inquiries, feel free to reach out to:
 📧 [Contact Us!](mailto:Kyimshia@outlook.com)